Adaptable TeaStore: Adaptable TeaStore

-\begin{enumerate} \item \textbf{Outsourceable Services:} The Image Provider, Persistence, and Authentication (Auth) services can be considered as offered either by an external provider, simulating a realistic scenario with services such as Database-as-a-Service (DaaS) platforms (e.g., Firebase, Supabase), or as a separate set of services that might be shared among multiple applications within the same company.
+\paragraph{Outsourceable Functionalities} The functionalities provided by the Image Provider and Persistence services can come either from an external provider, \eg Database-as-a-Service (DaaS) platforms for the Persistence functionalities (\eg Firebase, Supabase), or from the respective homonymous internal services\mdash this scenario includes also multi-tenant deployments where multiple applications of the same company share the same services.

-\item \textbf{External Services:} By external services we mean functionalities that are not available in the architecture.
-For instance, we could introduce Single Sign-On (SSO) authentication logins as an external dependency for the Auth service.
-This reflects a common scenario in many applications that integrate third-party login options (\eg Google, Facebook).
+\paragraph{External Functionalities} As mentioned above, we introduce the possibility for users to authenticate through Single Sign-On as a coexisting alternative to the internal Authorisation service.
+This option reflects typical applications that integrate third-party login options (\eg Google, Facebook, etc.).

-\item \textbf{Local Cache Services:} With the application separated in local services and provider' services, the system can be run without external dependencies by making use of 2 new local services: a local Image Provider with placeholder images and a local Persistence service with static data.
-These services can switch into a local cache mode when the external services are available.

-\item \textbf{Mandatory and Optional Services:} The WebUI, Image Provider, and Persistence services are considered \textit{mandatory} for the system to operate.
-For the latter two, either the local version or the external provider can be used.
-The Recommender service can be disabled, which removes the feature from the system.
-The Auth service is needed for user authentication to enable user-specific features, but if not available the application can still be used with anonymous users to browse products.

-\item \textbf{Service Flavors:} Services can have different \textit{flavors} or versions, offering varying levels of functionality.
-For instance: \begin{itemize} \item The Image Provider service can be configured as a lightweight version that does not provide image resizing, or a full version with resizing capabilities. \item The Recommender service can be disabled, run in a low-power mode (with just the fallback algorithm), or be fully enabled. \end{itemize} \end{enumerate}
+\paragraph{Service Flavours} In Adaptable TeaStore there are three components, each coming in two flavours.
+The Image Provider comes either in its full-featured flavour, named after the service itself, which can dynamically resize images according to request parameters (\eg for smaller or larger screens) or its lightweight alternative, which provides only static images, called \emph{Local Static Images} service.
+The Recommender service has either a \emph{Full-power} flavour, which runs a resource-intensive recommendation algorithm, or a \emph{Low-power} one, which requires less resources but might provide less accurate recommendations\mdash the latter corresponds to the fallback algorithm based on overall item popularity.
+The Persistence service also has two flavours: the one from the original TeaStore, named after itself, and a static version that does not support writing new data (\eg it allows users to browse products but not to buy them), called \emph{Local Static DB}.

+\paragraph{Optional Local Cache Services} We further extend the original TeaStore architecture by introducing \emph{local} (internal) \emph{cache services}, \eg to buffer interactions with outsourced or external services.
+Performance-wise, these services can reduce latency and minimise redundant requests.
+Functionality-wise, the cache services can reply using cached information when the corresponding outsourced/external functionality is not available.
+We consider two such optional cache services, one for the Image Provider and one for the Persistence service, respectively called Local Cache Image and Local Cache DB.